PagelsR/AirTrafficControlSystem-ExampleInC/README.md

 Demo 4
 ----------------------------
 Speaker
-Lastly, let's use Copilot to generate a good commit message before checking in my code.
+Next, let's use Copilot to generate a good commit message before checking in my code.
 Click button **Generate commit message using Copilot** Click button **Commit and Push**